-Our Compensation Committee currently consists of Ms. Dopp, Ms. Greenwood and Ms. St.Clare.
-Our Board has determined each of Ms. Dopp, Ms. Greenwood and Ms. St.Clare meets the independence requirements under the Nasdaq listing rules.
+Our Compensation Committee currently consists of Ms. Dopp, Mr. Schroder and Ms. St.Clare.
+Ms. Greenwood, a former director, was a member of the Compensation Committee until her resignation effective September 30, 2020.
+Our Board has determined each of Ms. Dopp, Mr. Schroder and Ms. St.Clare meets the independence requirements under the Nasdaq listing rules.
 The chairperson of our Compensation Committee is Ms. Dopp.
-The Compensation Committee met seven times during 2019.
+The Compensation Committee met seven times during 2020.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at https://ir.tilray.com/.